About - Ygor Fonseca

 An AI-native agency installs a nervous system, not a deliverable

-Garry Tan published an essay on his personal AI setup — what he calls the difference between having a filing cabinet and having a nervous system.
-The same architecture works at brand scale.
-Most brands cannot install it themselves.
-The right test of an AI-native engagement is what is still running in the repo six months after the agency stops billing.
+Garry Tan calls it the difference between a filing cabinet and a nervous system.
+The same architecture works at brand scale — and most brands can't install it alone.
+The real test of an AI-native engagement: what's still running in the brand's repo six months after the agency stops billing.

 May 8, 2026